 The bacon sandwiched between them looks crispy and delicious!

-Fried egg is sandwiched between the first and second tiers.
+A fried egg sandwiched between the first and second ones.

 Two fried eggs are luxurious!